CSUN-IT/sword-api-uploader/README.md

 # SWORD API Uploader

+:no_entry_sign: *This is a WIP (Work in Progress).
+Please do not attempt to install this package until this notice is removed.* :no_entry_sign:

 Allows for the uploading of documents in a Laravel project to a repository that uses the SWORD API.

 This package is built for version 5.0 of Laravel and above.